anicolson/DeepXi/README.md

 How does Deep Xi work?
 ----
 A training example is shown in **Figure 2**.
 A deep neural network (DNN) within the Deep Xi framework is fed the **noisy-speech short-time magnitude spectrum** as input.
-The training target of th DNN is a mapped version of the instantaneous *a priori* SNR (i.e. **mapped *a priori* SNR**).
+The training target of the DNN is a mapped version of the instantaneous *a priori* SNR (i.e. **mapped *a priori* SNR**).
 The instantaneous *a priori* SNR is mapped to the interval `[0,1]` in order to improve the rate of convergence of the used stochastic gradient descent algorith.
 The map is the cumulative distribution function (CDF) of the instantaneous *a priori* SNR, as given by Equation (13) in [[1]](https://doi.org/10.1016/j.specom.2019.06.002).
 The statistics for the CDF are computed over a sample of the training set.
 An example of the mean and standard deviation of the sample for for each frequency bin is shown in **Figure 3**.
 The training examples in each mini-batch are padded to the longest sequence length in the mini-batch.
 The **sequence mask** is used by TensorFlow to ensure that the DNN is not trained on the padding.
 During inference, the *a priori* SNR estimate is computed from the mapped *a priori* SNR using the sample statistics and Equation (12) from [[2]](https://ieeexplore.ieee.org/document/9066933).

 |![](./fig_training_example.png "Deep Xi training example.")|
 |----|